wilmix8/JWEBSECTION/README.md

 b) WEBSHARP Programming Language
  =======================================

-WEBsharp is invented in JAS and here we use JAVA runtime.
+WEBsharp is invented in JAS and here we use (OAK)JAVA7 runtime.

 WEBsharp is part of JWEB section.